webshop-tech/integration-for-billingo-fluentcart/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Automatically generates invoices on Számlázz.hu for FluentCart orders with VAT validation and multi-language support.
+Automatically generates invoices on Billingo for FluentCart orders with VAT validation and multi-language support.

 == Description ==

-Integration for Számlázz.hu and FluentCart is a WordPress plugin that seamlessly connects your FluentCart store with Számlázz.hu, automatically generating professional invoices when orders are paid.
+Integration for Billingo and FluentCart is a WordPress plugin that seamlessly connects your FluentCart store with Billingo, automatically generating professional invoices when orders are paid.

 = Key Features =

 * **Automatic Invoice Generation** - Invoices are automatically created when orders are marked as paid
-* **Download Invoices** - Every receipt download button is overriden with Számlázz.hu invoice download.
+* **Download Invoices** - Every receipt download button is overriden with Billingo invoice download.
 * **Multi-language Support** - Generate invoices in 11 languages: Hungarian, English, German, Italian, Romanian, Slovak, Croatian, French, Spanish, Czech, Polish
 * **Invoice Types** - Choose between Paper Invoice and E-Invoice formats
 * **VAT Number Validation** - Automatically fetches company data from NAV (Hungarian Tax Authority) when VAT number is provided